loteoo/hyperapp/docs/src/pages/Api/api.md

 Functions that describe the transitions between the states of your app.

 They are pure, deterministic functions that produce no side-effects and return the next state.
-They are dispatched in response to DOM events in your app, by an effect or by a subscription.
+They are dispatched by either DOM events in your app, [effects](#effects) or by [subscriptions](#subscriptions).
 They come in two forms:

 **Simple action: `state => nextState`**
 No parameters, next state is determined entirely on the previous state.